 Overview

-Galerie Peter Kilchmann, in collaboration with Sommer Contemporary Art, is pleased to present Quel che rimane del cielo, a new exhibition of works by Marion Baruch (b.
-1929, Timișoara, Romania), an artist whose poetic interventions on fabric have defined her unique voice in contemporary art.
+Galerie Peter Kilchmann, in collaboration with Sommer Contemporary Art, is pleased to present Quel che rimane del cielo, a solo exhibition of new works by Marion Baruch (b.
+1929, Timișoara, Romania).

 The exhibition runs through May 30.